Videos and podcasts

 Sarah Court: We’ve done a lot of work in ASIC over the last year or so to do a deep dive into what the banks are doing to prevent, detect and respond to the risk of their customers being scammed.
 We’ve issued a couple of reports, and we have found that while certainly improvements are being made, the banks still have quite a lot of work to do to be applying a consistent and bank-wide approach to looking after their customers in respect of scams.

-Siobhan Moran-McFarlane: And Sarah it’s fair to say for a while the trend with scams was all heading in the wrong direction - they have been exploding - but the most recent data is actually encouraging.
+Siobhan Moran-McFarlane: And Sarah it’s fair to say for a while the trend with scams was all heading in the wrong direction - they've been exploding - but the most recent data is actually encouraging.

 Sarah Court: Yes, we are seeing some real indications of progress, and we are, I think it’s fair to say, “cautiously optimistic,” but certainly not wanting to claim victory yet.